 How Companies Can Support Long-term Remote Strategies

-As employers continue to navigate critical decisions about how to safely return to normal working conditions, it’s worth beginning to ask the question: how can companies support those employees who want to continue working remotely?
+As employers continue to navigate critical decisions about if and how to safely return to pre-Covid-19 working conditions, it’s worth beginning to ask the question: how can companies support those employees who want to continue working remotely?

 While the disruption brought about by the coronavirus pandemic has been devastating for many, others have welcomed the forced transition to remote work.
 Those who formerly faced long commutes, were tied to offices in high cost-of-living areas, or who are differently-abled and are more easily accommodated at home have all benefited substantially from this newfound openness to working remotely.